matthewrdev/fa2cs/Readme.md

 # Using FontAwesome To C#

-It's super easy to use FontAwesome To C#.
+It's super easy to use FontAwesome To C#!

 Simply download [FontAwesomeIcons.cs](FontAwesomeIcons.cs) and place it into your project: